-The vegetables that go into the classic French stew, are transformed into a balsamic roasted ratatouille that can be enjoyed in a number of ways, warm or at room temperature.
+The vegetables that go into the classic French stew are transformed into a versatile balsamic roasted ratatouille that can be enjoyed in a number of ways, warm or at room temperature.

 This particularly medley of vegetables are the same as those used in the stew — onions, garlic, eggplant, pepper, tomatoes, and zucchini — that’s more commonly cooked rather than roasted.
 Baked with a glaze of balsamic vinaigrette, this version is extra flavorful.